Hierarchical Rectangle Packing Solved by Multi-Level Recursive Logic-based Benders Decomposition: Logic-based Benders Decomposition-like Method

-Our decomposition method based on a recursive algorithm is illustrated in \cref{fig:method-small}. \cref{fig:diagram-small} shows the control flow diagram of the procedure for block $\block{i}$.
-The input of the procedure is an additional constraint (none for the top block and maximum allowed width for any other block), and the output of the procedure is the packing for $\block{i}$ that respects all constraints.
-The algorithm starts by processing the top block, where it tries to minimize its half-perimeter, and recursively enters the respective block's children with a maximum width constraint derived from the parent while minimizing the height of the block.
+This is shown in a recursive algorithm as illustrated in \cref{fig:method-small}. \cref{fig:diagram-small} shows the control flow diagram of the procedure for block type $\block{i}$.
+The input of the procedure is an additional constraint (none for the top block type $\block{1}$, and maximum allowed width for any other block type), and the output of the procedure is the packing for $\block{i}$ that respects all constraints, and minimizes either half-perimeter, or just height.
+The algorithm starts by processing the top block type, where it tries to minimize its half-perimeter, and recursively enters the respective block type's children with a maximum width constraint derived from the parent, while minimizing the height of the block type.

-At each $\block{i}$, the ``master problem'' needs to be solved.
-Only the partial model (\eqref{eq:11}-\eqref{eq:endmilp} for MILP) of $\block{i}$ from \cref{sec:desc} is constructed, and the additional constraint passed from the parent block of $\block{i}$ is added.
-Without the partial models for the children of $\block{i}$, the width and height variables $\width{i'},\height{i'}$, $i' \in \mathcal{C}^i = \left\{i'~|~ \exists k:~\blockToInstance{i}{k}=i'\right\}$ would be free variables, and the dimensions of the block occurrences would be set arbitrarily (see \cref{eq:blockw,eq:blockh,eq:cpblockw,eq:cpblockh}).
+At each $\block{i}$, the ``master problem'' (which only approximates the dimensions of child block types' occurrences) needs to be solved.
+Only the partial model (\eqref{eq:11}-\eqref{eq:endmilp} for MILP) of $\block{i}$ from \cref{sec:desc} is constructed, and the additional constraint passed from the parent block type of $\block{i}$ is added.
+Without the partial models for the children of $\block{i}$, the width and height variables $\width{i'},\height{i'}$, $i' \in \mathcal{C}^i$ (indices of children of $\block{i}$) would be free variables, and the dimensions of the block occurrences would be set arbitrarily (see \cref{eq:blockw,eq:blockh,eq:cpblockw,eq:cpblockh}).
 Therefore, these variables need to be constrained in another manner.
 This is done by using the constant area bound:

-For MILP, this is approximated as a piecewise linear function.
-The set of potentially feasible solutions given by this constraint for $\block{i'}\in\mathcal{C}^i$ is the convex space delimited by the blue hyperbole shown in \cref{fig:contour-small}.
-Thus, the dimensions of occurrences of $\block{i'}$ at least follow the lowest possible area.
-These constraints, cuts, which are described later, and partial model from \cref{sec:desc}, create the ``master problem'' in \cref{fig:diagram-small}.
-For MILP, this model for some (non-top) block $i$ is:
+In the MILP, this is approximated by a piecewise linear function.
+The set of potentially feasible solutions given by this constraint for $\block{i'}, i' \in\mathcal{C}^i$ is the convex region delimited by the blue hyperbola shown in \cref{fig:contour-small}.
+Thus, the dimensions of occurrences of $\block{i'}$ at least follow the smallest possible area.
+These constraints, partial model from \cref{sec:desc} (ensuring objects fitting the boundary and their non-overlapping), and additional cuts (described later) form the ``master problem'' in \cref{fig:diagram-small}.
+For MILP, this model for some (non-top) block type $i$ is: